 - Flying in hang gliders, ultralights, experimental aircraft, or hot-air balloons (nontethered); parachuting; and flying in aircraft as part of a search and rescue mission are unauthorized activities.
 Tethered hot-air balloon flights are authorized, and a flying plan checklist must be completed.

-- Motorized go-carts and motorbike activities are unauthorized for Cub Scouting and Boy Scouting programs.
+- Motorized go-carts and motorbike activities are unauthorized for Cub Scouting and Scouts BSA programs.
 Go-carting conducted at a commercial facility that provides equipment and supervision of cart operation is authorized.
 Participating in motorized speed events, including motorcycles, boats, drag racing, demolition derbies, and related events are not authorized activities for any program level.

 - Participation in amateur or professional rodeo events and council or district sponsorship of rodeos are not authorized.
 This includes mechanized bulls and similar devices.